Updated: Dec 13, 2022

 The Client ledger assigns each transaction to a specific client and groups together all the trust account activity associated with each individual client.

-The Trust Reconciliation - the trust bank statement provides a third-party verification to the transactions posted to the trust account.
+The Trust Reconciliation - the trust bank statement provides third-party verification of the transactions posted to the trust account.

-Proper accounting and bookkeeping are essential components of a successful practice, your law firm’s survival, and profitability.
+Proper law firm bookkeeping and accounting for lawyers are essential components of a successful practice, your law firm’s survival, and profitability.
 Whether you are a general-purpose CPA or an attorney you should have a full grasp of what is involved in law firm accounting.
+Hope the above law firm accounting guide will help your firm clarify and better law firms management